 Contact Us and Get Help

-Delaying can only worsen your situation, so contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today to set up your free consultation so we can determine what debt relief solutions will work best for you.
+Delay in contacting an experienced bankruptcy lawyer can only worsen your situation.
+Contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) today to set up a free consultation to determine what debt relief solutions will work best for you.

 Attorney Tom Fesenmyer